NizarNi/Augmented-Scrum/augmented_scrum_guide.md

 - Carries no accountability for system correctness or coherence
 - Has no understanding of the system it modifies

 > The AI Agent must never be treated as a team member.
-It has no judgment, no memory, and no responsibility.
+It has no responsibility.

 ---